-In a Cumulative Fixed Deposit interest is compounded every quarter or year and paid out at the time of maturity.
-However, in a Non-Cumulative FD, interest is paid out monthly, quarterly, half-yearly or annually, depending on the choice of investor.
+In cumulative fixed deposit, interest is compounded every quarter or year and paid at the time of maturity.

 In a non-cumulative FD, interest is paid out monthly, quarterly, half-yearly, or annually, as per the investor’s choice.

 Cumulative FDs help you build a corpus by saving a large amount.

 Non-cumulative FDs help you earn regular interest payouts for meeting your daily expenses.

 Cumulative FDs work best for individuals seeking to save and grow their savings.